marcushwy/EtiAsg1/README.md

 1. Start Trip (prompt user for trip and driverid, with PUT "http://localhost:3000/api/v1/driver/trips/start/" which will change the trip status in the trip table to Ongoing.
  - Status 202 is returned if the tripstatus is updated successfully.
  - Status 409 is returned if the driverid / tripid does not exists
-2. End Trip (prompt user for trip and driverid, with PUT "(http://localhost:3000/api/v1/driver/trips/end/)" which will change the trip status in the trip table to Completed.
+2. End Trip (prompt user for trip and driverid, with PUT "(http://localhost:3000/api/v1/driver/trips/end/)" which will change the trip status in the trip table to Completed, and also set the driver status back to Available.
  - Status 202 is returned if the tripstatus is updated successfully.
  - Status 409 is returned if the driverid / tripid does not exists
 3. Exit